 Most Religions forbid Cremation

 Some religions aren't in favour of being cremated, but they are becoming more open to it.
 Below are some faiths that disagree and agree with cremation.

 Judaism: This religion discourages the cremation process but Reform Judaism is becoming more open to cremation.
 If a person decides to be cremated, they will be allowed to be buried into a Jewish cemetery, although they like the cremated remains to still be buried in a coffin.
 On the other hand, Orthodox Judaism does not agree with cremation.

 Christianity: Christians for a long time have been against cremation, although in recent years it is becoming more accepted in the Church, even with Catholicism.
 Although burial is the preferred practice for Christians, when choosing a cremation process, it does not stand in the way of being able to be buried in their church cemetery or having a traditional funeral.

-Buddhism: Buddhists actually encourage cremation, with the founder of Buddhism, Gautama Buddha being cremated, many chose to follow in his footsteps and continue with this practise.
+Buddhism: Buddhists actually encourage cremation, with the founder of Buddhism, Gautama Buddha being cremated, many chose to follow in his footsteps and continue with this practice.

 This is not true.
-Flames are used to reach a desired high temperate that is hot enough to reduce the body into gases and cremated remains, after this process, the bone fragments are then placed into an electric processor and it then coverts them to ashes.
+Flames are used to reach a desired high temperature that is hot enough to reduce the body into gases and cremated remains, after this process, the bone fragments are then placed into an electric processor and it then converts them to ashes.
 It takes roughly 2-3 hours for this process to be completed.